Rules and Code of Conduct

 9. No special treatment, this is not the group to cater to you because of any physical, mental, or ideological differences.
 We embrace equality and encourage our riders to have the same mindset.

-10. If you need any type of special equipment or guiding/coaching it is upon you to provide those services or items.
-We do not have the resources nor training to provide any of those things.
+10. If you need any special equipment or guiding/coaching it is upon you to provide those services or items.
+We do not have the resources or training to provide any of those things.

 11. Rogue's rules and laws follow the UCMJ as we are a military-based organization.
 If you can't do it in uniform you can't do it here.